Brachioplasty (Arm Lift)

 - Poor posture, including back and shoulder pain

 Generally patients who have skin with good elasticity, which should be able to conform to new body contours, may only require suction lipectomy to remove excess fat deposits.
-However, if your upper arms are affected by skin laxity due to age, lymphedema, or following pregnancy or weight loss – and you have been unable to tone or tighten your arms through exercise – then a brachioplasty may beneficial to you.
+However, if your upper arms are affected by skin laxity due to age, lymphedema, or following pregnancy or weight loss – and you have been unable to tone or tighten your arms through exercise – then a brachioplasty may be beneficial to you.

-How would a brachioplasty help me?
+Is a brachioplasty right for me?

 How is a brachioplasty performed?